TrellixVulnTeam/swahilipython_SCMU/Doc/library/cgi.rst

-.. [#] Note that some recent versions of the HTML specification do state what order the field values should be supplied in, but knowing whether a request was received from a conforming browser, or even from a browser at all, is tedious and error-prone.
+.. [#] Note that some recent versions of the HTML specification do state what order the field values should be supplied in, but knowing whether a request was received kutoka a conforming browser, or even kutoka a browser at all, is tedious and error-prone.